Hadddock/GAT_Reproduction/README.md

 # GAT Reproduction
-A repository containing files for reproducing the results of the ICLR 2018 confrence paper Graph Attention Networks.
+A repository containing files for reproducing the results of the ICLR 2018 confrence paper Graph Attention Networks, as well as pre-trained modesl for each dataset.
 This repository only contains files to reproduce the Transductive classification benchmarks of the paper.

 # Dependencies